-The dot product is maximized when the predictions are confident and assigned to the same cluster.
-To reduce the possibility of all samples getting assigned to the same cluster due to different reasons, including view imbalance, an entropy term is included in the objective (the second term in Equation~\ref{eq:loss_objective}).
-This encourages a uniform distribution of the predictions over the different clusters $\mathcal{C}$.
-The $\lambda$ represents the weight of the uniformity loss.
+The dot product is maximized when the predictions are confident and assigned to the same cluster.}

-\subsection{Self-labeling Classification}
+\subsubsection{Self-labeling Classification}

 It has been shown in \cite{van2020scan} that samples with highly confident predictions ($p_{max} \approx 0.99$) tend to be correctly assigned to their respective clusters.
 The presence of false positive samples can result from them being near samples from different clusters, causing the network to make uncertain predictions.
 We propose a self-labeling step in which we assign labels to highly confident samples ($p_{max} \geq threshold = 0.99$) to the cluster they belong to.
 We then re-train the network as a classification task using a cross-entropy loss applied to strongly augmented confident samples to avoid overfitting.
 This allows the network to become more confident in its predictions, and more samples can gradually be incorporated into the training process.